webis-de/summary-explorer/README.md

 Set up the front end as instructed [here.](ui/README.md)

-Text processing pipeline and sample datat can be found [here.](text-processing/)
+Text processing pipeline and sample data can be found [here.](text-processing/)